devictoribero/scrum-antipatterns--rituals/README.md

 ### 🏁 Sprint Planning

-The `Sprint planning` is a time boxed working session that lasts roughly 1 hour for every week of a sprint.
-In `Sprint Planning`, the entire team agrees to complete a set of `Product Backlog Items` known as `PBI`.
+In the `Sprint planning` the `Team` decides what work will be done. _(`Product Backlog Items` known as `PBI`)_.
 This agreement defines the `Sprint Backlog` and is based on the team’s velocity or capacity and the length of the sprint.
+In the Sprint planning we'll answer a couple of questions:

+- What can be delivered in the Increment resulting from the upcoming Sprint?
+- How will the work needed to deliver the Increment be achieved?

+It's important to remember that **only the DEV Team can assess what it can accomplish over the upcoming Sprint.**

 #### 🙅 Bad Practices